About the National Winter ChampionshipsJanuary 1, 2017

 The National Winter Champs offers a Christmas feast of fast swimming with the ASA’s historic and prestigious swimming trophies handed out to event winners.

-The Winter Championships has been held as a short course 25m event for the past two years.
+The Winter Championships were held as a short course 25m event in 2015 and 2016.

-However, the 2017 National Winter Championships will be a long course 50m competition, with swimmers heading to the 2018 Commonwealth Games in Australia expected to fine-tune their preparation in Sheffield.
+However, the 2017 National Winter Championships was a long course 50m competition, with swimmers heading to the 2018 Commonwealth Games in Australia fine-tuning their preparation in Sheffield.

-The 2017 Championship will take place from 13 – 17 December – click here to find out more on the Schedule page.
+The 2017 Championship took place from 13 – 17 December – click here to find out more on the Schedule page.

 What can I expect from the National Winter Championships?